GavinDmello/celer/Readme.md

 # Einfach
-A very simple rest implementation based on pure string matching and events.
+A very simple REST implementation based on pure string matching and events.

 -------------------------------------------------------
 ### Here is an example of the the usage :-